Vivekkotha544/The-PyTorch/README.md

 PyTorch has gained immense popularity in the machine learning and deep learning communities due to its flexibility, dynamic computation graph, and easy-to-use interface.
 Its Pythonic nature makes it intuitive for both beginners and experienced practitioners to implement various machine learning models and algorithms efficiently.

-## What Will I Cover?

-Throughout this learning journey, I aim to cover a wide range of topics, including:

-- Basics of PyTorch: Tensors, operations, and autograd
-- Building neural networks: Sequential and custom architectures
-- Training models: Optimizers, loss functions, and evaluation techniques
-- Advanced topics: Transfer learning, deployment, and distributed training
-- Real-world projects: Implementing end-to-end machine learning pipelines

 ## How Will I Learn?

 I'll be using a combination of resources, including official PyTorch documentation, online tutorials, books, and practical coding exercises.
 I believe in hands-on learning, so expect to see plenty of code examples, experiments, and project implementations in this repository.